 Step 4: Create the Zero Trust Policy

-Zero Trust security policy focuses on creating allow lists because all breaches occur on allow rules.
+Zero Trust security policy focuses on whitelisting because all breaches occur on allow rules.
 Focus on allowed traffic and allow only what you need.

 - It’s much easier to know the applications you want to allow to support your business than to take on the never-ending task of identifying and blocking all the applications you don’t want to allow.